Uraku Tower Hawaii

 No analysis available

-I looked for explicit short-term rental allowance language such as STR permitted, vacation rental allowed, NUC, TVU, or minimum-night rules.
-The remarks only emphasize hotel-style amenities and services, which is not enough to establish that STR is allowed.
+I looked for explicit short-term rental allowance language such as STR permitted, vacation rental allowed, NUC, TVU, or minimum-night rules, but none appeared.
+The remarks emphasize residential use and full-time/second-home ownership, so there is no public-remarks evidence that STR is allowed.

-I searched for hotel pool references like 'hotel rental pool,' 'managed by hotel,' or named branded rental programs and found none.
-The building is described as hotel-like in services, but no public remark states participation in a hotel pool.
+I searched for hotel pool references like 'hotel rental pool,' 'managed by hotel,' or branded rental programs and found none.
+Because the remarks do not identify a hotel-rental program, this feature is set to false.

-I looked for language indicating owners must participate in a rental program, but found nothing.
-Since no hotel pool is identified and no mandatory participation is stated, this is unsupported.
+I looked for language indicating owners must participate in a rental program, such as 'mandatory pool,' 'cannot opt out,' or 'required to rent,' and found nothing.
+With no hotel pool identified in the remarks, there is also no basis for mandatory participation.

 No analysis available